ralna/GALAHAD/doc/Julia/rst-dir/nls_functions.rst

 	*
 		- n

-		- is a scalar variable of type int, that holds the number of variables.
+		- is a scalar variable of type Int32 that holds the number of variables.

 	*
 		- m

-		- is a scalar variable of type int, that holds the number of residuals.
+		- is a scalar variable of type Int32 that holds the number of residuals.

 	*
 		- J_type

-		- is a one-dimensional array of type char that specifies the :ref:`unsymmetric storage scheme <doxid-index_1main_unsymmetric_matrices>` used for the Jacobian, :math:`J`.
+		- is a one-dimensional array of type Vararg{Cchar} that specifies the :ref:`unsymmetric storage scheme <doxid-index_1main_unsymmetric_matrices>` used for the Jacobian, :math:`J`.
 It should be one of 'coordinate', 'sparse_by_rows', 'dense' or 'absent', the latter if access to the Jacobian is via matrix-vector products; lower or upper case variants are allowed.

 	*
 		- J_ne

-		- is a scalar variable of type int, that holds the number of entries in :math:`J` in the sparse co-ordinate storage scheme.
+		- is a scalar variable of type Int32 that holds the number of entries in :math:`J` in the sparse co-ordinate storage scheme.
 It need not be set for any of the other schemes.

 	*
 		- J_row

-		- is a one-dimensional array of size J_ne and type int, that holds the row indices of :math:`J` in the sparse co-ordinate storage scheme.
+		- is a one-dimensional array of size J_ne and type Int32 that holds the row indices of :math:`J` in the sparse co-ordinate storage scheme.
 It need not be set for any of the other schemes, and in this case can be NULL.

 	*
 		- J_col

-		- is a one-dimensional array of size J_ne and type int, that holds the column indices of :math:`J` in either the sparse co-ordinate, or the sparse row-wise storage scheme.
+		- is a one-dimensional array of size J_ne and type Int32 that holds the column indices of :math:`J` in either the sparse co-ordinate, or the sparse row-wise storage scheme.
 It need not be set when the dense or diagonal storage schemes are used, and in this case can be NULL.

 	*
 		- J_ptr

-		- is a one-dimensional array of size m+1 and type int, that holds the starting position of each row of :math:`J`, as well as the total number of entries, in the sparse row-wise storage scheme.
+		- is a one-dimensional array of size m+1 and type Int32 that holds the starting position of each row of :math:`J`, as well as the total number of entries, in the sparse row-wise storage scheme.
 It need not be set when the other schemes are used, and in this case can be NULL.

 	*
 		- H_type

-		- is a one-dimensional array of type char that specifies the :ref:`symmetric storage scheme <doxid-index_1main_symmetric_matrices>` used for the Hessian, :math:`H`.
+		- is a one-dimensional array of type Vararg{Cchar} that specifies the :ref:`symmetric storage scheme <doxid-index_1main_symmetric_matrices>` used for the Hessian, :math:`H`.
 It should be one of 'coordinate', 'sparse_by_rows', 'dense', 'diagonal' or 'absent', the latter if access to :math:`H` is via matrix-vector products; lower or upper case variants are allowed.

 	*
 		- H_ne

-		- is a scalar variable of type int, that holds the number of entries in the lower triangular part of :math:`H` in the sparse co-ordinate storage scheme.
+		- is a scalar variable of type Int32 that holds the number of entries in the lower triangular part of :math:`H` in the sparse co-ordinate storage scheme.
 It need not be set for any of the other three schemes.

 	*
 		- H_row

-		- is a one-dimensional array of size H_ne and type int, that holds the row indices of the lower triangular part of :math:`H` in the sparse co-ordinate storage scheme.
+		- is a one-dimensional array of size H_ne and type Int32 that holds the row indices of the lower triangular part of :math:`H` in the sparse co-ordinate storage scheme.
 It need not be set for any of the other three schemes, and in this case can be NULL.

 	*
 		- H_col

-		- is a one-dimensional array of size H_ne and type int, that holds the column indices of the lower triangular part of :math:`H` in either the sparse co-ordinate, or the sparse row-wise storage scheme.
+		- is a one-dimensional array of size H_ne and type Int32 that holds the column indices of the lower triangular part of :math:`H` in either the sparse co-ordinate, or the sparse row-wise storage scheme.
 It need not be set when the dense or diagonal storage schemes are used, and in this case can be NULL.

 	*
 		- H_ptr

-		- is a one-dimensional array of size n+1 and type int, that holds the starting position of each row of the lower triangular part of :math:`H`, as well as the total number of entries, in the sparse row-wise storage scheme.
+		- is a one-dimensional array of size n+1 and type Int32 that holds the starting position of each row of the lower triangular part of :math:`H`, as well as the total number of entries, in the sparse row-wise storage scheme.
 It need not be set when the other schemes are used, and in this case can be NULL.

 	*
 		- P_type

-		- is a one-dimensional array of type char that specifies the :ref:`unsymmetric storage scheme <doxid-index_1main_unsymmetric_matrices>` used for the residual-Hessians-vector product matrix, :math:`P`.
+		- is a one-dimensional array of type Vararg{Cchar} that specifies the :ref:`unsymmetric storage scheme <doxid-index_1main_unsymmetric_matrices>` used for the residual-Hessians-vector product matrix, :math:`P`.
 It should be one of 'coordinate', 'sparse_by_columns', 'dense_by_columns' or 'absent', the latter if access to :math:`P` is via matrix-vector products; lower or upper case variants are allowed.

 	*
 		- P_ne

-		- is a scalar variable of type int, that holds the number of entries in :math:`P` in the sparse co-ordinate storage scheme.
+		- is a scalar variable of type Int32 that holds the number of entries in :math:`P` in the sparse co-ordinate storage scheme.
 It need not be set for any of the other schemes.

 	*
 		- P_row

-		- is a one-dimensional array of size P_ne and type int, that holds the row indices of :math:`P` in either the sparse co-ordinate, or the sparse column-wise storage scheme.
+		- is a one-dimensional array of size P_ne and type Int32 that holds the row indices of :math:`P` in either the sparse co-ordinate, or the sparse column-wise storage scheme.
 It need not be set when the dense storage scheme is used, and in this case can be NULL.

 	*
 		- P_col

-		- is a one-dimensional array of size P_ne and type int, that holds the row indices of :math:`P` in the sparse co-ordinate storage scheme.
+		- is a one-dimensional array of size P_ne and type Int32 that holds the row indices of :math:`P` in the sparse co-ordinate storage scheme.
 It need not be set for any of the other schemes, and in this case can be NULL.

 	*
 		- P_ptr

-		- is a one-dimensional array of size n+1 and type int, that holds the starting position of each row of :math:`P`, as well as the total number of entries, in the sparse row-wise storage scheme.
+		- is a one-dimensional array of size n+1 and type Int32 that holds the starting position of each row of :math:`P`, as well as the total number of entries, in the sparse row-wise storage scheme.
 It need not be set when the other schemes are used, and in this case can be NULL.

 	*
 		- w

-		- is a one-dimensional array of size m and type double, that holds the values :math:`w` of the weights on the residuals in the least-squares objective function.
+		- is a one-dimensional array of size m and type T that holds the values :math:`w` of the weights on the residuals in the least-squares objective function.
 It need not be set if the weights are all ones, and in this case can be NULL.

 .. index:: pair: function; nls_reset_control
 .. _doxid-galahad__nls_8h_1a07f0857c9923ad0f92d51ed00833afda: